tsobe/lobiani/README.md

 - As a customer I want to fill billing and shipping information so that I can be charged and product is deilvered
 - As a customer I want to see recommended products based on my purchase history so that suggestions are personalized for me
 - As a courrier I want to update delivery status so that customers see the progress

+# Development process roadmap
+Monolith-first approach will be used where initially entire application will be delivered as a single deployment unit, however it will be still modular internally, to allow easier transition to microservices

+## Milestones
+### Milestone 1 objectives
+- System allows to add warehouse items
+- System allows to see the products available for sale
+- Basic metrics such as HTTP success rate, latency and etc. are available
+- Basic CI/CD pipeline exists
+    - Build and deployment is automated, preferably via GitOps approach
+    - Deployments are made after end-to-end tests pass in staging env (can be manual)
+    - No blue/green and canary deployments
+    - No automatic rollback in case of production failures

 # Resources
 - [Microservices, bounded context, cohesion.
 What do they have in common?](https://hackernoon.com/microservices-bounded-context-cohesion-what-do-they-have-in-common-1107b70342b3)